 Application firewall

-An application firewall is a specialized cybersecurity control designed to protect web applications and APIs by monitoring, filtering, and controlling data traffic at the application layer (Layer 7) of the OSI model.
-Unlike traditional network firewalls that inspect IP addresses and ports at lower network layers, application firewalls possess deep contextual awareness of application-specific protocols such as HTTP/S, XML, and JSON.
-This enables them to analyze the actual content, payload, and logic of communications to identify malicious patterns and attack attempts.
+An application firewall is a cybersecurity control designed to protect web applications and APIs by monitoring and filtering data traffic at the application layer (Layer 7) of the OSI model.
+Unlike traditional network firewalls that operate at lower layers inspecting IP addresses and ports, an application firewall has deep contextual awareness of application-specific protocols such as HTTP/S, XML, and JSON.
+This enables it to analyze the actual content, payload, and operational logic of communications, identifying patterns indicative of attacks.

-Application firewalls serve as a critical defense mechanism against sophisticated application-layer threats including SQL injection, cross-site scripting (XSS), broken authentication, and denial-of-service attacks.
-By performing deep packet inspection and enforcing customized security policies, they prevent malicious requests from exploiting vulnerabilities in web applications.
-Their primary purpose is to safeguard sensitive data, ensure application availability, and strengthen an organization's overall security posture against evolving cyber threats.
+As a critical component of network and infrastructure security, an application firewall defends against sophisticated application-layer threats including SQL injection, cross-site scripting (XSS), broken authentication, and denial-of-service attacks that bypass lower-level defenses.
+Through deep packet inspection and enforcement of granular security policies, it prevents malicious requests from exploiting vulnerabilities, safeguarding sensitive data, maintaining application availability, and strengthening an organization's overall security posture.